ZewoGraveyard/Router/README.md

 You can also use a wildcard (`*`) in your routes, which matches _all_ paths beginning with the given path parameters preceding the wildcard.
 For example, `/static/*` will match `/static/script.js` and `/static/scripts/script.js` and so on, but not just `/static`.

-In case of conflicting routes, the default matcher ([TrieRouteMatcher](https://github.com/Zewo/TrieRouteMatcher)) will rank them based on the follower order of priority:
+In case of conflicting routes, the default matcher ([TrieRouteMatcher](https://github.com/Zewo/TrieRouteMatcher)) will rank them based on the following order of priority:
 1. static
 2. parameter
 3. wildcard